trevor-fanshaweTemp/week4/README.md

 # week4
-test repo for week 4
+test repo for week 4 => all about branch management